amasse-2/Week_6/README.md

 - For the Java programming Langage please visit: [https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/) to find out which version is best for your operating system.

+---

-# Contribution
+# Contributions
-- With the guidance and teachings of GK, the author of the code in project 4 and 5 is Anthony Masse (amasse-2)
+- With the guidance and teachings of GK, the author of the code in project 4 and 5 is Anthony Masse (amasse-2).
+- All additional contributions are welcome!